hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 Java, and Rust.
 A provided REST API simplifies client development by adapting validator communication to standard HTTP/JSON.

-Private networks with the Sawtooth permissioning features
+Private Networks with the Sawtooth Permissioning Features
 ---------------------------------------------------------

 Sawtooth is built to solve the challenges of permissioned (private) networks.